TURKISH FOODS THAT FIGHT INFLAMMATION IN THE BODY

 HOW SHOULD WE FEED?

 Scientific in Turkey studies show that a diet poor in processed carbohydrates, high dietary fiber, rich in monounsaturated fatty acids (Omega-9), high in Omega-3 to Omega-6 and rich in vegetables and fruits has the strongest anti-inflammatory content.
-Foods that fit this description, are the vegetables such as (spinach, celery, beets, broccoli, cauliflower, cabbage, mushrooms, radishes, onions, garlic), fruit (oranges, apples, pears, strawberries, cherries, blueberries, tropic pineapple), legumes, Turkish spices (turmeric, ginger, black pepper), nuts, whole grains, fish, turkey, poultry such as chicken, lamb, goat, animal meat, such as beef and natural extra virgin olive oil.
+Foods that fit this description, vegetables (spinach, celery, beets, broccoli, cauliflower, cabbage, mushrooms, radishes, onions, garlic), fruit (oranges, apples, pears, strawberries, cherries, blueberries, pineapple), legumes, spices (turmeric, ginger, black pepper), nuts, whole grains, fish, turkey, poultry such as chicken, lamb, goat, animal meat, such as beef and natural extra virgin olive oil.

 The main feature of an effective diet that reduces inflammation, such as the Mediterranean diet in Turkey, is that more than 50 percent of the energy from fat consists of monounsaturated fatty acids.
 Drinking plenty of water is also important.
 This nutrition model is extremely beneficial for brain and vascular health due to its high content of essential fatty acids, consisting of natural, unprocessed foods.